merge-api/merge-hris-ruby/docs/EmploymentsApi.md

   created_before: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects created before this datetime.
   cursor: 'cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw', # String | The pagination cursor value.
   employee_id: 'employee_id_example', # String | If provided, will only return employments for this employee.
+  include_remote_data: true, # Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
   modified_after: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects modified after this datetime.
   modified_before: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects modified before this datetime.
   page_size: 56, # Integer | Number of results to return per page.